Opioid Addiction Doctors in Niagara Falls NY

 After you take your medication, you return home.
 Once we establish you’re going to use your medication as prescribed and don’t have any side effects of it, you’ll be able to take your medication at home without needing to visit our facility each day.

-A medication-assisted recovery program isn’t the only means of recovery you should utilize.
+Our extensive medication-assisted recovery program also includes on-site counseling.
 In order to fully recover from addiction, you’ll also need some form of therapy or counseling.
 This helps you gain outside support for your addiction.
 Additionally, therapy can help you address any underlying issues you may have.
-During your time with us, we can guide you to places that can help.

 Assessing Your Progression